SandyGlantz/TA/jsQ/PizzaOrderProject/PizzaVersion1/ReadMe.md

 Accidentally discovered how many pictures there are of cats and pizza ... even a Japanese commercial campaign for Pizza Hut where the staff is all cats!
 On that note: the images are pulled from the Internet and I'm sure some (cough ... ahem ...
 Pizza Hut) might not be inclined to allow me to use them - even with attribution.
 The images are JUST FOR FUN and for personal use.
 I do know a real client project would require attribution and permissions (and probably it's own photo shoot).

 I used to have a GitHub preview link set up for the working website - but they seem to have disabled that feature ( the dreaded - what?? it worked last week!) ... so I've included some screen shots in the meantime until I figure out a work-around.
-There were some fun mouse indicator treatments and even a meow when you paced your order ...
+There were some fun mouse indicator treatments and even a meow when you placed your order ...

 Screen shots: